rjalexa/fastapi-async/README.md

 7.  **Completion**:
     - **Success**: State is updated to `COMPLETED`, result is stored.
     - **Failure**: State is updated to `FAILED`.
 If retries are available, it's moved to the `tasks:scheduled` queue for a delayed retry.
 If not, it's moved to the `dlq:tasks` queue.
-8.  **Monitoring**: Throughout the lifecycle, state counters are updated atomically, providing a consistent view of the system for the monitoring dashboard.
+8.  **Monitoring**: Throughout the lifecycle, task state changes are broadcast via the pub/sub channel, providing real-time updates to the monitoring dashboard.

 ## 4. Prerequisites